Thru-hike the John Muir Trail: Gear List & Strategy 2023

 My goal is to walk you through a step-by-step guide on what gear to carry as weather and ecosystems change from a 4,040-foot elevation at Happy Isles in Yosemite to a 14,505-foot elevation at the JMT’s highest point on Mt.
 Whitney (and the highest peak in the lower 48).

-Whether you’re planning a dream long-distance hike or section hiking parts of the JMT, this in-depth guide will give you guidance for your JMT gear checklist and strategies for hiking and developing self-care routines to thrive on your journey.
+Whether you’re planning a dream long-distance hike or section hiking parts, this in-depth guide will give you guidance for your John Muir Trail gear checklist and strategies for hiking and developing self-care routines to thrive on your journey.

 Outdoor Life: Do You Really Need a Water Filter for Backpacking and Mountain Hunting?